41 Participants Needed

 The trial does not specify that you need to stop taking your current medications.
 However, your medication regimen must be stable for at least 28 days before starting the trial.

-How is CereGate Therapy different from other treatments for freezing of gait in Parkinson's disease?
+What evidence suggests that CereGate Therapy is effective for reducing freezing of gait in Parkinson's Disease?

 BB